Sanfee18/triton-server/README.md

 ## `Step 3:` Build the Docker Image
 ---

 Build the Docker image using the `Dockerfile` that was transferred.
-This image includes the Triton Inference Server and all the necessary dependencies specified on the `requirements.txt` file.

 ```bash
 sudo docker build -t triton-server:latest -f Dockerfile .
 ```
+> **Note:**

-> Because you may be using a Mac with an ARM architecture (M chip), the Docker image you build locally may not be compatible with the x86 architecture of the EC2 instance.
-Therefore, it is recommended to build the Docker image directly on the EC2 instance where it will be deployed.
+> If you're using a Mac with an ARM architecture (M chip), your local Docker build may not be compatible with the x86 architecture of the EC2 instance.
+It's recommended to build the Docker image directly on the EC2 instance for compatibility.

-Alternatively, you could build the image on a compatible machine, upload it to `Amazon Elastic Container Registry (ECR)`, and then pull it from there onto the EC2 instance.
-This guide shows the manual process of building the image directly on the EC2 instance for simplicity.
+Alternatively, you can build the image on a compatible machine, push it to **Amazon Elastic Container Registry (ECR)**, and then pull it onto your EC2 instance.

 ## `Step 4:` Run the Docker Container
 ---

-Run the Docker container with GPU support and expose the Triton Inference Server on the appropriate ports (8000 for HTTP, 8001 for gRPC, 8002 for metrics).
+Run the Docker container with GPU support:

-> Note that you have to set `--net=host` so FastAPI can access this ports from the localhost.

 ```bash
 docker run --gpus=all ---net=host -d -e MODEL_REPOSITORY=s3://<s3-bucket-name>/models triton-server:latest
 ```
+> Replace <s3-bucket-name> with the name of your S3 bucket containing the models folder.

+**Note:**
+- You have to set `--net=host` so FastAPI can access Triton server ports on `localhost`.
-> You have to specify the `MODEL_REPOSITORY` environment variable for the `run.sh` script to be able to load the models from your S3 bucket.
+- You also need to specify the `MODEL_REPOSITORY` environment variable for the `run.sh` script to be able to load the models from your S3 bucket.

+### Verify Server Status

 You can verify that the Triton Inference Server has started successfully by checking the Docker logs:
 ```bash